joshilewis/-joshilewis.github.com/_drafts/2016-12-09-states-interactions-outcomes-model.md

 The introduction of state into the picture often causes some challenges.
 The first challenge is differentiating between *interaction* and *state*.
 The easiest way to distinguish between them is by asking the question *What determines the outcome of an interaction besides the input?*.

 The next challenge is understanding that system state is generally not described by a single value.
 System state is typically made up of multiple dimensions or types, and therefore must be expressed as a set of concrete values, one value per dimension.
 The same applies to values supplied to the system as part of an interaction.

-**Specification by Example and Behaviour-Driven Development** The model and the steps are largely based on the concepts of Specification by Example and Behaviour-Driven Development.
-Specification by Example (SBE) is the practice of specifying expected system behaviour using concrete values instead of natural-language descriptions.
-For more on Specification by Example,you can't do better than [Gojko Adzic's book]().
-Behaviour-Driven Development (BDD) uses SBE.
-One of the reasons I use SBE is that it allows us to work with something tangible, instead of 'invisible ideas'.
-Some of the benefits of using BDD and SBE are:

-* Getting feedback on the work from a wider audience earlier in the process.
-* Making edge cases more obvious.

-Ordinarily, we would need to write some software to achieve these things.
-By using BDD and SBE we can get these benefits **before** writing any software.
-However it is not always easy to get started with these techniques.

-A common challenge teams face when they start using BDD and SBE is the need to make every aspect of expected externally-observable system behaviour completely explicit.
-That is, all the factors which affect the behaviour of the system must be identified and made explicit.
-If any of these factors are missing or unknown, we cannot specify expected system behaviour completely and comprehensively - we will have gaps.
-It is difficult to develop a successful software product if there are gaps or inconsistencies in what we expect the software to do.